alukosdev/ccsp/reference/glossary.md

 ==- European Economic Area (EEA)

 The European Economic Area, abbreviated as EEA, consists of the Member States of the European Union (EU) and three countries of the European Free Trade Association (EFTA) (Iceland, Liechtenstein and Norway; excluding Switzerland).
 The Agreement on the EEA entered into force on 1 January 1994.
+==- Event
+According to the ITIL framework, an event is defined as a change of state that has significance for the management of an IT service or other CI.
+This could be any unscheduled adverse impact to the operating environment.

+Events are anything that occur in the IT framework.
+As a result, the term can also be used to mean an alert or notification created by an IT service, CI, or monitoring tool.

+Events often require IT operations staff to take actions and lead to incidents being logged.

+!!!
+Not all events are incidents, but all incidents are events.
+!!!

+!!!
+An event is distinguished form a disaster by the duration of impact.
+We consider events impact to last 3 days or less.
+!!!
 ==- Event-Driven Security
 Automates detection and remediation of security issues.
 ==-